 Binding caveat: make sure that some of the colors relate to each other (i.e. there is blue in both prints/stripes/Tattersall ) AND some of those colors also relate to the overall color scheme in the room.

 Ok, so I’m fussy.
 I have seen rooms filled with mixed prints and riots of color that somehow worked.
-However, unless you think that “happy accidents” can be planned, then start with the above suggestions to get yourself started in a logical way.
+However, unless you think that “happy accidents” can be planned, then consider the above suggestions to get yourself started in a logical way.

-While dressing monochromatically can be a very cool pulled together look, it can be way less so in a room due to the much larger scale.
-This could result in a very one-dimensional effect.
+Dressing monochromatically can be a very cool pulled together look.
+This is way less true for rooms, due to the much larger scale.
+The result could be very one-dimensional looking.
 Whether you are minimizing your range of colors or going all out for a riot of colors, be sure you have a range of tones.
-And, don’t worry about matching as a range of shades in the same color family is a lot more interesting looking.
-This ensures depth, texture and a lived in feel rather than a studied artificial look.
+Don’t worry about matching.
+A range of shades in the same color family is a lot more interesting.
+This ensures depth, texture and a lived-in feel rather than a studied but artificial look.

 “Don’t put large furniture in a small space.”

 This is where logic can fail you.
-A lot of small furniture in a small room just looks crowded and busy…..and tiny rugs in tiny rooms just look sad.
-What actually looks great are a few well edited pieces of larger furniture with just a few smaller pieces (as needed only!).
-Your room will feel grounded.
-And by mixing up sizes, you create more interest because of an increased sense of dimensions.
+A lot of small furniture in a small room just looks crowded and busy.
+In the same vein, tiny rugs in tiny rooms just look sad.
+What actually looks great are a few well edited pieces of larger furniture with just a few smaller pieces as needed.
+Your room will feel grounded but not overfull.
+In addition, by mixing up sizes, you create more interest because of the varying dimensions.

-In very tiny rooms (otherwise known as an alcove with a door), just a bed with an imposing headboard and a pair of small tables is all you need for instant “wow power”.
+In very tiny rooms, just a bed with an imposing headboard and a pair of small tables is all you need for instant “wow power”.